Musement takes a look at four of the best places to go truffle hunting this fall.

 However, there is one thing more thrilling than eating them: hunting for them.
 If you’ve never truffle-hunted before, you should.
 There’s something quite special about navigating the forests with dogs and watching as they uncover these jewels hidden in the earth.
 Here’s a look at four of the best truffle hunting places where you can do just that.

 This land-locked region nestled between Lazio, Tuscany, Le Marche and Abruzzo is popular among pilgrims as its home to Assisi. but many also drop by to see Perugia, the storied hilltop town overlooking the Tiber.
 Honey, lentils, olive oil, Sagrantino and more all thrive here in Umbria’s lush soil.
-However, Umbria is optimal for truffle hunting and some of the region’s most beloved cities like Orvieto, Montefalco and Preci make great starting points.
+However, Umbria is optimal for truffle hunting and some of the region’s most beloved cities, such as Orvieto, Montefalco and Preci, make ideal starting points.

 And, of course, truffles blossoming in the soil of Italy’s elegant neighbor, France, are just waiting to be discovered.
 Some of the most popular destinations are Périgord, near Bordeaux, one of the world’s most esteemed wine regions.
 True gastronomically minded travelers can double up by visiting Bordeaux to see the celebrated Médoc vines for themselves.
 Also, ideal for truffle hunting is Cohors, in the south near Toulouse, as well as beautiful Provence, a landscape easily recognizable from Cezanne’s palette.
 Here, visit Luberon, near Aix-en-Provence.